Table of Contents

 People with high emotional intelligence are usually very self-aware.
 They understand their emotions, and because of this, they don’t let their feelings rule them.
 They’re confident – because they trust their intuition and don’t let their emotions get out of control.

 They’re also willing to take an honest look at themselves.
-They know their strengths and weaknesses, and they work on these areas so they can perform better.
-Many people believe that this self-awareness is the most important part of emotional intelligence.
+They know their strengths and weaknesses, and they work on these areas to improve their performance in all life categories.
+Many people believe that self-awareness is the most important part of emotional intelligence.

 Self-Regulation